Frequently Asked Questions:

 How much does the summer program cost?

 We do our best to keep the summer program affordable to young people from any and all backgrounds.
 The Registration Form can be found in the "Upcoming Events" section of this website.
-Our registration fee for the five-week program is $175.
-Scholarships are available.
+Our registration fee for the five-week program is $250.
+Tuition assistance is available.

 How can I receive a scholarship?